Death Wish (film series)

 The Death Wish franchise is an American vigilante action-thriller film series based on the 1972 novel by Brian Garfield.
 The films follow the character Paul Kersey, portrayed by Charles Bronson in the original series, and Bruce Willis in the 2018 remake.
 While the first film received mixed reviews, the subsequent sequels, as well as the remake, were panned by critics.
 The series made $87 million against a combined production budget of $61 million.
 Charles Bronson was the only actor to have appeared in all five films.

 Background

 Paul Kersey

 Kersey was born in East Philadelphia, Pennsylvania in 1921.
 Kersey's father was an English-American who originated from Northern England and his mother comes from Provo, Utah.
 Kersey's Norman English ancestor, Pierre Whítmoré Keèrsye, anglicized his surname to Kersey.
 Paul was raised around guns and became a good shot as a child.
 After Paul's father was killed in a hunting accident, his mother prevented him from being around guns anymore.

 Kersey served in World War II in the Pacific theater as a combat medic from 1944 to 1945.
-In 1950 Paul graduated from Princeton University with a degree in Civil Engineering.
+In 1950 Paul graduated from Princeton University with a Bachelor of Science degree in Civil Engineering.
 In 1953, he was a conscientious objector in the medical corps in the Korean War.
 In the late 1950s, he traveled to New York City to settle down.